While the subtitle of this webpage is “school of Wing Chun,” it is not really a school, so to speak. More like a school of thought.

 I grew up learning Wing Chun Kung Fu from my father in Seattle, WA.
-I’ve trained for ten serious years and taught for about five.
+I was certified to teach in 2010, and have been training for approximately twenty years.

 I taught Wing Chun for a little over a year while living in Chengdu, a city in South-west China.
 I have taught and facilitated at the North Seattle Wing Chun school for several years.
 I lived and studied Wing Chun in Guangdong Province, in South-east China, for approximately a year, and continue to seek out, practice and teach martial arts, mostly through private channels.

 Besides Wing Chun, I have spent several years practising Tai Chi and push hands.
 I have also been learning Balintawak Escrima for several years.
-I have dabbled in other forms of Escrima, traditional Qin’na, and in Jiu Jitsu.
+I have dabbled in other forms of Escrima, traditional Qin’na and Jiu Jitsu.
 When I have the space I practice throwing weapons, usually bo-shuriken and knives.
-I have also have studied Hatha Yoga and Insight Meditation for some time which I believe to be closely related to the practice of martial arts.
+I have also have practiced Hatha Yoga and Vipassana (Insight Meditation) many years, which I believe to be closely related to the practice of martial arts.

 Occupying a great deal of my time, also, is the study of philosophy from every culture I can, but mostly Chinese, Greek and Latin traditions, all of which I believe to be relevant to the martial arts.
-In addition, I love literature of various languages, be it the philosophical treatise, epic poetry, or the novel.
+Specifically as it relates to Wing Chun, I have studied a great deal of Chinese Daoist and Buddhist philosophy.
+In addition, I love literature of various languages, be it a philosophical treatise, an epic poem, or a novel.
 Due to these interests, this blog has, and will continue to drift off into the land of philosophy and parable, at times.

-Due to my interests in these professions, and the way in which I believe they are closely associated with the martial arts, this blog will spend considerable time investigating the professions of, and stories associated with, private security and law enforcement.
+Due to my interests in these professions, and the way in which I believe they are closely associated with the martial arts, this blog may focus at times on violence generally, and the various circumstances those who frequently confront violence might deal with.

 I hope you find my blog entertaining, thoughtful, and informational.
 Please do not hesitate to contact me with questions, comments or anything else!
 While I will be doing most of the writing here, I hope for it to be more of a learning experience, both by sharing what I learn, as well as discussing with my readers.
 So please, send me a letter, or even a few words, if you can.